philonata/playforia-minigolf/README.md

 - Commented out any communication with original Playforia.net servers
 - Use local Map store instead of database
 - Added ability to pass IP of server to client
-- Ability to play on on a single computerr and hosting a game for up to 4 players in your home network
+- Ability to play on on a single computer and hosting a game for up to 4 players in your home network

 ## Usage